vane44/giraffeMaker/readme.md

 };
 ```

-This is the eat function, first it checks a couple of properties on the giraffe that it has been called in context to.
-If the height of this giraffe is less than 2 it logs that the giraffe is too short to reach the trees.
-Otherwise if the giraffe is hungry then it reduces the hunger of the giraffe by how tall the giraffe is (taller giraffes have a better ability to browse food).
+This is the `eat` function.
+First it checks a couple of properties on the giraffe that it has been called in context to.
+If the `height` of this giraffe is less than 2 it logs that the giraffe is too short to reach the trees.
+Otherwise if the giraffe is hungry then it reduces the `hunger` of the giraffe by how tall the giraffe is (taller giraffes have a better ability to `browse` food).

-Note that this function uses the previously defined helper function say() and isHungry(), to check whether the giraffe is hungry and log different choices in dialogue with a clean interface.
+Note that this function uses the previously defined helper function `say()` and `isHungry()`, to check whether the giraffe is hungry and log different choices in dialogue with a clean interface.

 ### browse();
 ```javascript